OpenTSDB/opentsdb.net/docs/source/user_guide/utilities/tcollector.rst

 * Does de-duplication of repeated values
 * Handles all of the wire protocol work for you, as well as future enhancements

+Collectors in tcollector can be written in any language.
+They just need to be executable and output the data to stdout.
+Tcollector will handle the rest.
+However most collectors written in python for easy portability.

 Deduplication
 ^^^^^^^^^^^^^